 Some safety plans even specify actions for isolated situations that may occur periodically in the work routine.
 It motivates employees to create a strategy to avoid risks, injuries, and illnesses, and at the same time, encourages employers to improve working conditions, especially when the industry involves handling chemicals, gases, or flammable materials.

-Having a safety plan within the company has a positive impact in several aspects.
-First, it reduces the cost of injuries or accidents.
-Second, it increases the company’s productivity by promoting a healthier environment for employees.
-And, last but not least, it makes a better impression on employees who feel more motivated.
+Having a safety plan within a company has a positive impact on various aspects.
+Firstly, it reduces the cost of injuries or accidents.
+Secondly, it increases the company’s productivity by promoting a healthier environment for your employees.
+Lastly, but not least, it creates a better impression on employees who feel more motivated.